What is PICNet?

-PICNet works closely with an appointed Advisory Committee, which is designed to ensure that its members represent a wide spectrum of expertise and experience, while ensuring representation from all Regional Health Authorities.
+PICNet works closely with its Scientific and Operations Advisory Committee, which is designed to ensure that its members represent a wide spectrum of expertise and experience, while ensuring representation from all BC Health Authorities.
 Expertise and experience includes not just specific professional expertise, but also knowledge and experience in the varied physical and institutional environments across the province.

 All PICNet Programs and their leads are accountable to the PICNet Network Manager for carrying out their roles and responsibilities.
 The PICNet Network Manager reports to the Co-Directors who are appointed by the PHSA VP, Clinical Support Services.
 They are responsible for PICNet’s adherence to PHSA policies and procedures, including budgeted responsibility, as well as for leading the Network.

 PICNet provides expert advice to the Ministry of Health through the Clinical Care and Patient Safety Branch and the Clinical Care Management Steering Committee.

 Who belongs to PICNet’s Community of Practice?

 PICNet’s Community of Practice consists of all healthcare providers involved in infection prevention, surveillance and control of healthcare associated infections across BC.
 This includes, but is not limited to, environmental health officers, epidemiologists, infection control professionals, infectious disease physicians, medical health officers, medical microbiologists, public health nurses and physicians, and occupational health nurses and physicians.